My mission is to empower individuals and organizations to discover and fully express their purpose with great success.

 Jonathan has served as adjunct faculty at Northwestern University, SUNY Buffalo State College, Ithaca College, and the Rochester Institute of Technology, was a regular speaker at the Simon School of Business at the University of Rochester, and has lectured in the business schools at New York University and Georgia Tech.
 He is certified in FourSight, FIRO-B, Myers-Briggs Type Indicator, Workplace Big Five, and many other assessments.

-Michael Miro is the founder and principal operator of Shorepath Consulting, a boutique consulting firm specializing in strategic planning, board development, retreat facilitation, and team building.
-He is passionate about helping nonprofits and small businesses find innovative solutions to their pressing challenges.
+Michael Miro is the founder and principal operator of Shorepath Consulting, a boutique consulting firm that works with nonprofits, associations, and businesses across a wide range of industries.
+Michael specializes in strategic planning, board development, retreat facilitation, and creative problem-solving.
+He is passionate about helping his clients find innovative solutions to their pressing challenges.